dankamongmen/notcurses/USAGE.md

   // index into the egcpool.
 These pools may thus be up to 16MB.
   //
   // The cost of this scheme is that the character 0x01 (SOH) cannot be encoded
-  // in a cell, which is absolutely fine because what 70s horseshit is SOH?
+  // in a nccell, which is absolutely fine because what 70s horseshit is SOH?
 It
   // must not be allowed through the API, or havoc will result. uint32_t gcluster;          // 4B → 4B
   uint8_t gcluster_backstop;  // 1B → 5B (8 bits of zero)